 “The site is a place where a piece should be but isn’t.”

 Fringe Onsite is an exciting project in collaboration with The Only Animal that helps Fringe artists create and develop their own site-specific work for the Fringe.
-Over the course of nine months, artists in the Onsite program work intensively with the Only Animal’s Producing Artistic Director, Kendra Fanconi, to embrace every nook and cranny of Granville Island and bring the space to life for the Fringe in September.
+Over the course of six months, artists in the Onsite program work intensively with the Only Animal’s Producing Artistic Director, Kendra Fanconi, to embrace our beautiful city and bring the it to life for the Fringe in September.

 The Vancouver Fringe’s history of site-specific work began in 1997 with Theatre SKAM’s production of Louis and Dave which took place in the parking lot of The Cultch in a 1978 Plymouth Volare.
 (The artists joked that they were the only venue with coat check, since they placed audience members’ coats and bags in the trunk before escorting them into the back seat of the car.)